Speirsy/speirsy/README.md

 This website highlights my creative endeavours as an artist and musician.
 It is divided into three distinct sections to separate my varied work.
 * Far In Jim - A portfolio of videos and music under the alter ego Far In Jim.
 * 5000$ Songs - Art project where recorded song artefacts sell only as NFTs.
-* Speirsy bass - A blog featuring my wide-ranging work as a session bass player and producer.
+* Speirsy bass - A blog featuring my wide-ranging work as a session bass player, producer and software developer.